Antlers, Oklahoma: Geography

 The historic center of Antlers—not including its newly expanded city limits—straddles at least two watersheds.
 Rain falling in the northeast part of town drains into creeks flowing northward directly into the Kiamichi River.
 This soil is rocky, with bedrock near the surface.
 Water falling elsewhere in the town drains into creeks draining southward into Beaver Creek, which flows to the Kiamichi River.
 This soil is sandy.
 Standpipe Hill—which overlooks downtown Antlers—stands considerably higher, and overlooks the Kiamichi River valley to the north.

-Features

-The city has two motels and one hotel: Sportsman Inn & Suites, Budget Inn, and Hiway Inn & Suites respectively.

-As 2008, Antlers was home to the only two traffic signals in the county.

 Climate

+According to the Köppen Climate Classification system, Antlers has a humid subtropical climate, abbreviated "Cfa" on climate maps.
+The hottest temperature recorded in Antlers was 116 F on August 10, 1936, while the coldest temperature recorded was -10 F on February 2, 1951.